-A sewer back-up can be a terrible experience.
-It’s something you shoulnt have to deal with.
+A sewer backup can be a terrible experience.
+It’s something you shouldn’t have to deal with.
 So, here are some tips you can follow so your house is safe from backups that stem from major drain problems and heavy storms.

 Sewer Backups During A Storm

 The solution to prevent or stop this from happening is to install a backwater valve.
-This device is also called a backflow valve or backflow prevention device.
-The valve is placed in your sewer lateral to stop any back-up from getting to your home drains.
+Another name for the device is backflow valve or backflow prevention device.
+The valve is placed in your sewer lateral.
+It stops any back-up from getting to your home drains.

-the city’s sewer system is connected to your private plumbing through the main sewer line.
-The line is meant to be a passage that allows for household waste to exit from drains and into the city sewer system.
+The city’s sewer system is connected to your private plumbing through the main sewer line.
+This line acts as a passage allowing household waste to exit from drains and into the city sewer system.
 However, as easy as its able to exit your drain, nothing preventing the contents of the sewer system from finding its way back up into those same drains.

 The backwater valve creates a barrier between your home drains and the city’s system.
-A cap is placed in the sewer lateral that blocks anything coming from the city’s end from pushing its way through, all the while making sure that household waste can quickly exit.
+A cap placed in the sewer lateral blocks anything coming from the city’s end from pushing its way through.
+While making sure that household waste can quickly exit.
 The device turns the two-way passage into a one-way.

-A sewer back-up and flooding program is also offered by The city of Markham.
+The City Of Markham also offers a sewer backup and flooding program.
 It allows homeowners to get rebates for installing flood prevention devices in their homes.
 For indoor installations, they offer a total of $1,750.
 And for outdoor installations, they are offering a total of $2,000.

-It is also suggested by the city of Toronto to also install an alarm with the backwater valve.
+The City of Toronto suggests to also install an alarm with the backwater valve.
 You shouldn’t send any waste down the drain when the valve is stopping sewage back-up from coming up the drains.
 The passageway will be full.
 You’re not going to want to install this device to prevent back-up from entering your basement, and then unintentionally cause the same problem with your own waste.
 The alarm alert you when the valve is doing its job so that you can act accordingly:

 - Don’t flush your toilets